Family Storytime: Sharks!

 Adult Summer Reading

-Starting June 1, Adults ages 18+ can also go to this URL to save their own BOOKS card.
+Starting June 1, adults ages 18+ can click here to save their own BOOKS card.
 Once you complete a line on your BOOKS card, you can visit the main circulation desk at the Library to claim a prize and get a ticket for a prize drawing.

-The Library will also have a travel map to put pins into to show where you’ve traveled and where you would like to go.
+The Library will also have a travel map to put dots onto to show where you’ve traveled and where you would like to go.
+It is located on the second floor in the seating area.
+There is a scavenger hunt for the second floor, as well as tons of recommended items to check out!

 Prize options include three gift packs: